LRVIJAY2003/Insight-Digest/README.md

 - Interactive UI for user input and customization of summarization length.
 - Offer multilingual translation capabilities to overcome language barriers and access information in different languages.

+## Future Goals
+- Make the platform accessible to users withdiverse needs and abilities.
+- Analyze the sentiment of the article to provide users with an understanding of the author's tone and potential biases.
+- Integrate fact-checking mechanisms to ensure the accuracy and credibility of the information presented in the articles.
+- Enhance the translation capabilities to provide summaries and insights in a broader range of languages.

 ## Installation